Depression wears many faces.

 I’ve had many people tell me, “If I start talking about what I am sad (or angry) about, the pain will never end.
 It will suck me under.”

 It’s too frightening to emotionally go there.
-Or you don’t even know how.
+Or perhaps you don’t even know how.
 You’ve been so shut off from your feelings for so long, feeling sad feels impossible.
+It does take time, patience, and self-compassion.

 There is frequently something in your personal history that got all this started.
-Perhaps this was abuse or a hurtful family dynamic.
-That original trauma or dynamic that got the hiding started needs to be identified, talked about and worked through gently and compassionately.
+You adapted.
+But now, that original trauma or dynamic that created the need to hide needs to be identified, talked about and worked through gently and compassionately.
 That may take some time and working with a therapist might be in order.

 5) Grow into change and seek true emotional intimacy.